ruzla/PhoneBookApp/README.md

 ### `npm install`

-This will install the nide packges required for the app.
+This will install the node packges required for the app.
 When this is complete you are ready to run the app with the following command

 ### `npm start`

 The Phone Book App should now open in your default browser.
-If it doesn't open automatically enter the following url into your browser to access
+If it doesn't open automatically enter the following url into your browser to access:

 http://localhost:3000

 ![img7](https://user-images.githubusercontent.com/42215418/197880273-8590bf31-f6f2-4f45-82b8-48a252effd36.png)

-You can now add some contact to the phone app!
+You can now add some contacts to the phone app!